IvanDLar/MOVU-Docs/SRS.md

 ### 2.2 User Classes and Characteristics

-There are going to be four types of users in the web application:
+There are going to be five types of users in the web application:

-#### Regular Users (Car buyers)

-- Regular users are able to sign up for a user level account.

-- User will be able able to create an account in the app.

-- The user will be able to use their credentials to log in to the app.

-- A regular user can see cars.

-- A regular user can do all the process of buying cars

 #### Super Admins (Application manager)

+User with all available permissions for web application administration.
+This will be assigned to NDS at the end of development.

 - The super admin can approve or deny a automobile group